openmoh/openmohaa/docs/markdown/01-intro/01-installation.md

 ### Linux and macOS users

-If you want to install the game from GOG:
+On Linux, you can download and install a copy from GOG:

-1. Install [Innoextract](https://github.com/dscharrer/innoextract) (macOS users: `brew install innoextract`)
+1. Install [Innoextract](https://github.com/dscharrer/innoextract) (macOS users: `brew install innoextract`).
-2. Run: `innoextract setup_medal_of_honor_2.0.0.21.exe`
+2. Run the command: `innoextract setup_medal_of_honor_2.0.0.21.exe`.
-3. Files will be extracted to a folder called `app/`
+3. Files from the setup will be extracted to a folder called `app/`.

-Alternatively, you can also use [WINE](https://www.winehq.org/), but this process may be slower/more complex if you do not already have it installed and configured.
+Alternatively, you can also use [WINE](https://www.winehq.org/) to install the game from the setup file, but this process may be slower/more complex if you do not already have it installed and configured.

 ## Installation